quinfer/fml/README.md

 ## Tutorials

+**The tutorials can be run on a local machine only**.
 You can start the tutorials in one of two ways.
 First, in RStudio 1.3 or later, you will find the ATI tutorials listed in the “Tutorial” tab in the top-right pane (by default).
 Find a tutorial and click “Run Tutorial” to get started.
 Second, you can run any tutorial from the R console by typing the following line:

 ``` r
 learnr::run_tutorial("Workshop2","ati")